Codeception/Codeception/docs/modules/MongoDb.md

 * populate: true - should the dump be loaded before test suite is started.
 * cleanup: true - should the dump be reloaded after each test

+### Beta Version

+Report an issue if this module doesn't work for you.

 ## Actions